 David Birkin is a visual artist and writer.
 He is a Senior Lecturer teaching on both the BA and MA in Photojournalism and Documentary Photography at London College of Communication.

-David Birkin is an artist, writer, and visiting fellow at University of the Arts London.
-He is the co-founder of Visible Justice, a transdisciplinary research platform for artists, activists, journalists, photographers, and human rights lawyers working at the intersection of visual culture and social justice.
+David is the co-founder of Visible Justice, a transdisciplinary research platform for artists, activists, journalists, photographers, and human rights lawyers working at the intersection of visual culture and social justice.

-Birkin studied at Oxford University and the Slade School of Fine Art, and was a fellow of the Art & Law Program in New York and the Independent Study Program at the Whitney Museum of American Art.
+He studied at Oxford University and the Slade School of Fine Art, and was a fellow of the Whitney Museum Independent Study Program and the Art & Law Program in New York.
 He is currently a PhD candidate in the Department of Visual Cultures at Goldsmiths College, University of London.

 He has exhibited internationally including at The Mosaic Rooms, London; MOSTYN, Wales; the Benaki Museum, Athens; MUDAM Museum of Modern Art, Luxembourg; Fotomuseum, Antwerp; Société d’Électricité, Brussels; the Kunstihoone, Tallinn; Photomonth, Krakow; FotoFest, Houston; and the Whitney Museum ISP, New York.